 To me, family are the people who care about you, for no other reason than that you're family.
 They smile when they greet you.
 They call out your name warmly.
 They care about what you eat.
 That was my childhood experience.

 Unfortunately, family is a complicated word for a lot of people.
 At Zai Lai, we look to keep it simple.
 We'll give you a smile when we see you.
 We'll do our best to remember your name.
 We'll make you some nourishing food.
 And over time, we can't help but start caring for you, just as you can't help but start caring for us.

 A sense of family is formed over meals.
 And that means eating together.
 Because of that, I care deeply that people with dietary restrictions are able to eat well at Zai Lai.
 All our rice bowls are gluten-free and we have excellent vegan options.

 To promote "family-style" eating, we've even come up with a Family Festival Meal (festivals = family time).
 Instead of our individualized ways of eating where everyone has their own food in front of them, Taiwanese family-style eating is communal, with shared dishes in the middle and a bowl of rice in front of each person.
 Gather some friends together, get a Family Festival Meal and share your lives as you share your food.

 Since Zai Lai is homestyle food, there are stories behind our dishes.
-Below you'll embark on a food journey through different snippets of my life.
+Come embark on a food journey through different moments in my life.

 Ama's five spice pork

 It was a rare treat when Ama (grandmother) would come to stay.
 She'd bring her special recipes with her.
 Using unrushed, deliberate movements, Ama showed me the beauty and skill in cooking.
-Whenever we had five spice pork, I'd greedily down twice my normal intake.
+Whenever she made Five Spice Pork, I'd greedily down twice my normal intake.
 Ama would look on and smile proudly.